 From its roots in the Christian west, American literature gave shape to new ideas even as it breathed life into existing forms such as the Biblical sermon, the ancient quest, and the medieval romance.

-This course will take the student from colonial writings to modern fiction, and survey both prose and poetry.
-The class will be divided between lecture and discussion formats.
-The student should expect frequent, guided readings and monthly writing assignments that will vary widely, e.g. speech, comparison, poetry, theme, and thesis.
+This course takes the student from colonial writings to modern fiction, and surveys both prose and poetry.
+The class is divided between lecture and discussion formats.
+The student should expect frequent, guided readings and regular writing assignments.

 We’ll develop a background in the Puritans and Founders.
 Then, we will read novels, poetry, and short stories.